TonyTromp/HevyConnect/README.md

-# Hevy to Garmin FIT Converter
+# HevyConnect

-A Next.js application that converts Hevy CSV workout files to Garmin FIT format.
+A Next.js application that converts Hevy CSV workout files to Garmin FIT format, allowing you to seamlessly sync your strength training workouts from Hevy to Garmin Connect.

 ## Features